By Bob McIntosh

 As you can see, the interview doesn’t only consist of the meeting between interviewers and you.
 There is a before, middle, and end.
 Make sure you have all the bases covered.
-If you accomplish this, you will be successful in 2020.
+If you accomplish this, you will be successful now.

 Take it from the experts:

 Bob McIntosh, CPRW, is a career and LinkedIn trainer who leads more than 17 job search workshops at an urban career center.
 He also critiques LinkedIn profiles and conducts mock interviews.
 His greatest pleasure is helping people find rewarding careers in a competitive job market.
 Selected by LinkedIn as one of 10 "Top Voices for Job Search and Careers," follow Bob on LinkedIn.
 Visit his blog at ThingsCareerRelated.com.
 Follow Bob on Twitter: @bob_mcintosh_1, and connect with him on LinkedIn.